 Medicare Part B covers chemotherapy drugs and other medications administered to you during an office visit with your physician or outpatient hospital care.
 This includes infused (administered by IV) or injected (given as a shot).
 Many chemo drugs and anti-nausea drugs are administered in this manner and covered under Medicare Part B.

 If you have Original Medicare with no Medicare Supplement coverage, Medicare will pay 80% of the cost, you will be responsible for the 20% not covered by Medicare.

 If you have a Medicare Advantage Plan, your plan will typically cover 80% of the cost and you will be responsible for the remainder of the cost up to your maximum annual out-of-pocket limit.
-Maximum annual out-of-pocket limits are typically $6,700 for in-network care, $10,000 for out-of-network care with a PPO and unlimited with an HMO.
 Of course, if your treatment begins near the end of the year and continues into January of the next, you will likely be required to pay the out-of-pocket maximum twice because your covered out-of-pocket financial exposure resets every January 01.

 If you have Original Medicare with a Supplement, then your Supplement will likely pay all or virtually all of the 20% not covered by Original Medicare.
 This depends, of course, on which Medicare Supplement plan you have.
-The exception would be Medicare Supplement Plan F –High Deductible (Medigap Plan F-HD) which would require you to pay the first $2,180 (2016) of that portion not covered by Original Medicare.
+The exception would be Medicare Supplement Plan G–High Deductible (Medigap Plan G-HD) which would require you to pay the first $2,490 (2022) of that portion not covered by Original Medicare.
 After which, 100% of your Medicare expenses are paid for by the Medicare Supplement.

 Chemotherapy By Pill